UniVideo: Unified Understanding, Generation, and Editing for Videos: Experiments

 \subsection{Ablation Study}

-Our ablation studies address two central questions: (i) \textit{Does multi-task learning enhance performance compared with single-task learning?} (ii) \textit{Is our model design effective?
-Specifically, should visual embeddings be streamed to both the MLLM and MMDiT branches?} We conduct human evaluations on In-Context Video Editing and In-Context Video Generation, using the same evaluation protocol as in \autoref{sec:in_context_video_generation}. (i) To study multi-task learning, we compare \model with a single-task baseline.
+Our ablation studies address the following two questions: (i) \textit{Does multi-task learning enhance performance compared with single-task learning?} (ii) \textit{Is our two-branch design effective?
+Specifically, should visual embeddings be streamed to both the MLLM and MMDiT branches?}

+We conduct human evaluations on In-Context Video Editing and In-Context Video Generation, using the same evaluation protocol as in \autoref{sec:in_context_video_generation}. (i) To study multi-task learning, we compare \model with a single-task baseline.
 The single-task baseline shares the same architecture as \model but requires an independent model for each task and has access only to task-specific data.
-Results in \autoref{tab:ablation_single_task} demonstrate the effectiveness of multi-task learning, especially for the editing task, where \model benefits from large-scale image editing data during joint learning. (ii) To evaluate the impact of streaming visual inputs, we compare \model with a variant that share the same architecture: - \textbf{w/o visual for MMDiT:} visual inputs are fed only to the MLLM branch.
-As shown in \autoref{tab:ablation_visual}, feeding visual inputs exclusively to the MLLM results in a dramatic drop in identity preservation.
+Results in \autoref{tab:ablation} demonstrate the effectiveness of multi-task learning, especially for the editing task, where \model benefits from large-scale image editing data during joint learning. (ii) To evaluate the impact of streaming visual inputs, we compare \model with a variant that share the same architecture: - \textbf{w/o visual for MMDiT:} visual inputs are fed only to the MLLM branch.
+As shown in \autoref{tab:ablation}, feeding visual inputs exclusively to the MLLM results in a dramatic drop in identity preservation.